sourcegraph/about/content/blogposts/2024/cody-vscode-1-32-0-release.md

   showTitle={true}
 />

-## Accept and reject block-level diffs for more granular control
+## Accept and reject block-level diffs for granular control

-You can now control which parts of a multiline edit to accept with more granularity.
-When you ask Cody to edit a block of code, the presented diff will be split into discrete code blocks, and you can accept or reject each block diff separately.
+You can now control which parts of a multi-line edit to accept with more granularity.
+When you ask Cody to edit a block of code, the presented diff will be split into discrete code blocks, and you can accept or reject each diff separately.

 Huge _thank you_ to [Justin Milner](https://github.com/justinmilner1) for making this contribution! ✨ 🫶